fcarry/carrymania/README.md

 The repository contains tests and prototypes using AI, particularly so far prototypes using LLMs from ChatGPT and DeepSeek.
 The different prototypes aim to cover various features:

+The focus is to achieve RAG (Retrieval-Augmented Generation) both with ChatGPT via API and with Ollama and DeepSeek R1 for local execution.
+The different prototypes are trained with your documentation and respond based on it, offering many possible applications.

 ##chatbotdoc-chatgpt-api
 A Docker container that exposes a REST API to query the RAG system trained on your documents.